kjetilhartveit/clanwars/README.md

 #### rebuild

-Cleans the dist folder and then builds the project
+Cleans the dist folder and then builds the app

 ```shell
 grunt rebuild
 ```

-### Running the project in a browser
+### Running the app in a browser

 #### run

-Runs the project in a browser on port 8000.
+Runs the app in a browser on port 8000.

 ```shell
 grunt run